Blog Layout

 · A task force is formed to further develop the idea of a public green space in the Cedar Valley.
 This task force included; Charles Lott, Kelly Conrad, Joy Swartz, Jolene Rosauer, Rosemary Beach, Jan Guthrie, Craig Gibleon, Wanda Sauerbrei, Leila George, and Maurine Crisp.

-· An agreement is reached with Green Scene to use their non-profit status to begin to fund raise and create public awareness of the desire to create the Arboretum.
-In exchange the Arboretum would provide space for Green Scene to keep plant material.
+· An agreement is reached with Green Scene to use their non-profit status to begin to fundraise and create public awareness of the desire to create the Arboretum.
+In exchange, the Arboretum would provide space for Green Scene to keep plant material.

 · In April of the same year a newsletter is sent out via Green Scene introducing the concept of an Arboretum.